DaniAhn/downloads-manager/README.md

 The above folder structure is automatically created the first time the program is run, and any missing folders will be replaced on subsequent executions.
 Directories are ignored and remain in the Downloads folder.
 ### Executing Program
+Navigate to the project directory in the terminal window.
 #### Sort Files
 Sort files in your Downloads folder by running:
 ```